gtd/csv_builder/README.md

 Many csv files are quite large, and need to be streamed rather than return in a single shot.
 Csv stream handling is based on [an epic answer on stackoverflow about rails and streaming.](http://stackoverflow.com/questions/3507594/ruby-on-rails-3-streaming-data-through-rails-to-client).
 Streaming requires configuration of your rails app - you need to use a Rack that supports streaming.
 I've tested with Unicorn, and created [a separate sample](https://github.com/fawce/test_csv_streamer) project to facilitate testing on Heroku. (ed: *this note is very old and streaming support has not been updated lately*)

-## Contributions
+## Testing

-As of version 2.0 this gem has a rudimentary spec suite for Rails 3.
-The test suite has been run under both Ruby 1.8 and 1.9.
-The requirements are in the Gemfile within the test spec directory.
-You will need Bundler installed and then you can run:
+The test harness here is a little unusual in that it wires in a standard rails app and then monkeypatches it in the specs.
+Because there is a standard rails app, it has its own Gemfile which is modified to refer back to the gemspec so that you can use the standard workflow:

-    cd spec/rails_app && bundle install && cd ../..
+     bundle install && rake spec

-To install the main testing requirements.
-Then return back to the root directory and run:
+Note that this means there are multiple `Gemfile.lock` files generated.
+Per gem development best practices, those files are not committed, and it can be easy to forget to remove all of them when you want to try a clean build after updating some dependency.
+Suggestion is to do:

-    rake spec
+     rm ./**/Gemfile.lock && bundle install && rake spec

-I will also take patches for Rails 2.3.x, though I personally have no further need of that branch.

 ## Troubleshooting